facelessuser/coloraide/docs/src/markdown/compositing.md

 used to layer colors on top of each other applying the appropriate compositing, using the `normal` blend mode and the `source-over` Porter Duff operator by default.

+/// tip
+The compositing function does not currently manage gamut mapping, so it is recommended to ensure your colors are within the proper gamut before compositing the colors.
+///

 /// warning | Deprecated 4.0
 [`compose`](./api/index.md#compose) method was deprecated in favor of the new `layer` method and will be removed at some future time.